guardianproject/info/content/code/sqlcipher.md

 #### Final Notes

-It&#8217;s important to note that this project is not intended to be a distinct, long-term fork of SQLCipher.
-We&#8217;ve been working closely with the SQLCipher team at [Zetetic](https://zetetic.net/) and fully intent to closely maintain the project as SQLCipher evolves, re-integrating changes in upcoming releases such as [SQLCipher v2](https://github.com/sjlombardo/sqlcipher/tree/v2beta).
+It's important to note that this project is not intended to be a distinct, long-term fork of SQLCipher.
+We've been working closely with the SQLCipher team at [Zetetic](https://zetetic.net/) and fully intent to closely maintain the project as SQLCipher evolves, re-integrating changes in upcoming releases such as [SQLCipher v2](https://github.com/sjlombardo/sqlcipher/tree/v2beta).

 The Android support libraries are licensed under [Apache 2.0](https://github.com/guardianproject/android-database-sqlcipher/blob/master/LICENSE), in line with the Android OS code on which they are based.
 The SQLCipher code itself is licensed under a [BSD-style license from Zetetic LLC.](https://github.com/guardianproject/android-database-sqlcipher/blob/master/SQLCIPHER_LICENSE) Finally, the original SQLite code itself is in the [public domain](https://www.sqlite.org/copyright.html).